Served: 13 years

 Chief Worley was survived by his wife of almost 34 years, Kathy Worley; brother, Jack (Barbara) Worley, and their children, Ann Worley and Lee (Jennifer) Worley; sister, Janice (Don) Baird, and their children, Philip (Kim) Baird and Danna (fiancé, Chris) Baird; mother-in-law, Mollie D. Howard; sister-in law, Cindy (Garry) Hamric, and their children Jason (fiancé, Nikki) and Amy (Thomas) Burlile; and brothers-in law, Mike Howard, and his children, Julie Howard and Kelly Howard; and Steve Howard and his children Brandon and Cortney Davis.

 Visitation was held on Friday, January 29, 2010 at Ross High School – the only venue in Ross Township large enough to handle the crowd.
 On Saturday morning, January 30th, an honor procession began at Charles C. Young Funeral Home at 4032 Hamilton Cleves Road in Ross to the high school.
 A funeral services was held at the high school.
 His remains were cremated and currently still in the possession of his wife.

 Memorials were asked by the family to be made to the Butler County Animal Friends Humane Society in Hamilton, Ohio.

 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@Police-Museum.org.

-This narrative was revised on January 23, 2011 by Cincinnati Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© 2018 – This narrative was researched and revised by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Executive Director, Greater Cincinnati Police Museum.
+All rights are reserved to him and the Greater Cincinnati Police Museum.